Marchand-Lab-Capstone/XenoFind/README.md

 • Develop pipelines to extract features from nanopore signal data formats (such as .FAST5, .POD5)

 • Create a consensus reference file using the nanopore sequencing data starting with a placeholder reference, only containing a known barcode region and an unknown region of interest.

-This unknown region of interest would identified using consensus.
+• Detect candidate XNA position using extracted quality scores and statistical methods.
+Identify these positions in the header of the consensus fasta file.